Abir-Ashab/Travel-Buddy/docs/Coding flow.md

 };

 ### **Step 6: Data Access with Models**

+**The main job of this field is to making database query, so here the request field names should be same as db fields name or the name in your schema/migration files.**

 Finally, I create the actual **model** that handles database interactions.
 This includes all the standard CRUD operations like `findById`, `findByEmail`, `create`, and any custom database queries specific to this feature.